nathanialaodell/Vector-Cleaning/Notes.md

 | state    | State of collection (can be in the format "TX" or "Texas" |

 Still working on function... looks like excel portion may be done!

+### December 24, 2025

+Barring finding any bugs, csv is done as well!